tredontho/purescript-book/text/chapter8.md

 Try writing `userCity` using only `pure` and `apply`: you will see that it is impossible.
 Applicative functors only allow us to lift function arguments which are independent of each other, but monads allow us to write computations which involve more interesting data dependencies.

 In the last chapter, we saw that the `Applicative` type class can be used to express parallelism.
 This was precisely because the function arguments being lifted were independent of one another.
-Since the `Monad` type class allows computations to depend on the results of previous computations, the same does not apply - a monad has to combine its side-effects in sequence.
+Since the `Monad` type class allows computations to depend on the results of previous computations, the same does not apply – a monad has to combine its side-effects in sequence.

 ## Exercises

- 1. (Easy) Write a function `third` which returns the third element of an array with three or more elements.
+ 1. (Easy) Write a function `third` that returns the third element of an array with three or more elements.
 Your function should return an appropriate `Maybe` type. _Hint:_ Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
 Use do notation with the `Maybe` monad to combine these functions.
  1. (Medium) Write a function `possibleSums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
 The coins will be specified as an array which contains the value of each coin.
 Your function should have the following result:

      ```text